Stu Ungar: Final years

 Ungar spent all of his 1997 WSOP prize money over the course of the next few months, mainly on drugs and sports betting.
 He attempted to give up drugs several times at the behest of Stefanie but stayed clean for only weeks at a time before relapsing.

-As the 1998 WSOP approached, Baxter again offered to pay his entry fee to the main event.
+As the April 1998 WSOP approached, Baxter again offered to pay his entry fee to the main event.
 However, ten minutes before play started, Ungar told Baxter he was tired and did not feel like playing.
 Ungar later said the real reason he chose not to play in the event was due to his drug abuse in the weeks prior to the tournament.
 He noted that he felt showing up in his current condition would be more embarrassing than not showing up at all.

-In November 1998, Ungar was looking to clean up his life.
+In November 1998, Ungar was ready to return to play.
 His friend Bob Stupak made an arrangement to stake Ungar over a period of time as a fresh start for Ungar.
 Baxter noted in Ungar's biography that he also backed him in a high stakes game at the Bellagio around this time.

 Death

 On November 20, 1998, Ungar checked into room No. 6 at the Oasis Motel, a budget motel located at the end of the Las Vegas Strip.
 Ungar paid just $48 per night for two nights.
 On November 22, he was found in the room dead, lying on the floor, fully clothed and with the television off.
-Doyle Brunson was quoted: “Everybody felt terrible, but it wasn’t a surprise.”
+Doyle Brunson was quoted as saying "Everybody felt terrible, but it wasn't a surprise."

-Among his possessions was $800 of a $25,000 advance from Bob Stupak, who earlier in the month Ungar had signed a contract with to pay off debts and finance his tournament play in exchange for future winnings.
+Among his possessions was $800 of a $25,000 advance from Bob Stupak, with whom Ungar had signed a contract earlier in the month to pay off debts and finance his tournament play in exchange for future winnings.
 No drugs were found in the room.
 It is unknown where the remainder of the money went.

 An autopsy showed traces of drugs in Ungar's system, but not enough to have directly caused his death.
 The medical examiner concluded that his death was the result of a heart condition brought on by years of drug abuse.

 Despite having won an estimated $30 million during his poker career, Ungar died with no assets to his name.
 Stupak took up a collection at Ungar's funeral to raise funds to pay for the services.

 Ungar is interred at Palm Valley View Memorial Park in East Las Vegas.